Understanding Beauty Health's Unusual Options Activity | Benzinga

 Understanding Beauty Health's Unusual Options Activity

-On Wednesday, shares of Beauty Health (NASDAQ:SKIN) saw unusual options activity.
-After the option alert, the stock price moved up to $19.83.
+Shares of Beauty Health (NASDAQ:SKIN) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $22.18.

 - Sentiment: BEARISH